paulohscwb/polyhedra/README.md

  <hr>
  <h4>5.
 Deltoidal Icositetrahedron</h4>
  <img src="ar/168.png" width="180px">
- <br>The deltoidal hexecontahedron is the 60-faced dual polyhedron of the small rhombicosidodecahedron.
-It is sometimes also called the trapezoidal hexecontahedron, strombic hexecontahedron, or dyakis hexecontahedron.
-A tetrahedron 10-compound, octahedron 5-compound, cube 5-compound, icosahedron, dodecahedron, and icosidodecahedron can all be inscribed in the vertices of the deltoidal hexecontahedron.
+ <br>The deltoidal icositetrahedron is the 24-faced dual polyhedron of rhombicuboctahedron.
+A deltoidal icositetrahedron appears in the middle right as one of the polyhedral "stars" in M. C. Escher's 1948 wood engraving "Stars".
+A stella octangula, attractive octahedron 4-compound (whose dual is an attractive cube 4-compound), and cube can all be inscribed in a deltoidal icositetrahedron.
 Its tri-equiangular kites faces have vertex angles of 94.416° (twice), 71.69° (once) and 99.477° (once).
 <br><b>Faces:</b> 24 tri-equiangular kites | <b>Edges:</b> 48 | <b>Vertices:</b> 26 | <b>Diedral angle:</b> 138.12°. <a href="https://mathworld.wolfram.com/DeltoidalIcositetrahedron.html" target="_blank">More...</a>
 <br><a href="vr/deltoidal_icositetrahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>